 Create Test Block

 Once you click Create Test Block button.
 It enables the interface to select the steps you want to reuse as a Test Block.
-Select as many steps you need and click Create block.
+Select as many steps as you need and click Create a block.

 Creating a test block

 This will open a Tab, where you will have to enter the Test block name.

 Finally, you have to click 'Save block' to have the Test Block created.